 Information boards, throughout the town, tell you the story of the historical side of the town.

 You can also camp at Niagara Dam, another ghost town.
-This free campground has toilets, bins and a dump point, but no drinking water.
-It is another large area with shady areas, and walking tracks to explore.
+This free campground features toilets, bins, and a dump point, but does not offer drinking water.
+It is another large area with shady areas and walking tracks to explore.

 Where It Is